danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 My idea was to create a set of drop-in routing files that I could reuse across projects.
 Not a reusable library that others would depend on, but a pattern I could copy and customize for each project's needs.
 On the surface, the concept sounded simple.
 Set up an `index.html` with `<nav>` for links, a `<main>` for swappable content, and a `<footer>`.
 Then listen for navigation events, swap out the content in the main section, and voilà!
 Client-side routing without the overhead.

 To test this routing idea, I decided to build exactly the kind of project where vanilla routing might make sense, a basic profile website.
-The requirements were intentionally simple: a home page for the main landing content, an about page with static information, and a contact page with an actual form requiring JavaScript interactivity.
+The requirements were intentionally simple: a home page for the main landing content, an about page with static information, and a contact page with an form requiring JavaScript interactivity.

 The contact page would be the litmus test.
 Form validation, submission handling, loading states, displaying a success messages.
 These interactive behaviors would reveal whether the routing system could handle view-specific logic without everything devolving into a tangled mess.